AYANOKOJI-71/predictaline-iot-maintenance-platform/README.md

 | [Research notes](docs/RESEARCH_NOTES.md) | Background references for the technology choices |
 | [Demo verification](docs/DEMO-VERIFICATION.md) | Recorded local dashboard verification outcomes |

-## Portfolio talking points

-PredictaLine is designed to help explain a complete, defensible engineering workflow in an interview: define a safe operating boundary; model telemetry with typed contracts; create deterministic fixtures; combine anomaly detection with human-readable evidence; present the result in an operations dashboard; and enforce quality with automated checks.
-Its local-only design also makes it straightforward for a reviewer to run without credentials or paid infrastructure.